xrdocs/virtual-routing/_tutorials/2023-08-01-xrd-with-terraform-topologies-on-aws.md

 date: '2023-08-01 17:02 -0700'
 title: 'XRd with Terraform: Topologies on AWS'
 position: hidden
+author: Taran Deshpande
+excerpt: Learn how to deploy XRd workloads on AWS EKS using Terraform
 ---
 **Disclaimer**
 The topologies deployed in the following scenario are intended to be a lab environment for the user to gain familiarity with XRd's integration with AWS.
 This example will not be sufficient for a production use-case.